julianje/Bunny/README.md

 	Bunny.Explore(Experiment)

-You can sabe and load experiment objects as well
+You can save and load experiment objects as well

 	Bunny.Save(Experiment,"MyExperiment") # Add a .p
 	Experiment=Bunny.Load("MyExperiment.p")